MouseLightProject/MouseLight-Acquisition-Pipeline/README.md

 `docker run -it --rm --link pipeline_db:postgres --network pipeline_back_tier postgres:9 psql -h postgres -U postgres`

-Connect to an API instance:
+Connect to an API instance (change network and exposed port as appropriate):

 `docker run -it --rm --network pipelineb_back_tier -v /mnt/groups:/groups/mousebrainmicro/mousebrainmicro -p 7001:6001 mouselightpipeline/pipeline-api /bin/bash`

+If the migration was not automatically run

+`./migrate.sh`

+and then if seed is needed (only on a full system refresh) from within the container:

+`export PIPELINE_TASK_ROOT=/groups/mousebrainmicro/mousebrainmicro/Software/pipeline-a` (or -b)

+before

+`./seed.sh`